Home

 Freymueller et al. (2008): Active deformation processes in Alaska, based on 15 years of GPS measurements [PDF]

 ISEA is an international US-Japan project to study glacial-isostatic adjustment (GIA), commonly called "post-glacial rebound", and hydrologic loading variations in Southeast Alaska.
 This project builds on a decade of past research at UAF, which has shown that post-Little Ice Age deglaciation causes rapid uplift, at rates in excess of 30 mm/yr in places.
+Since 2009, we have had funding from the National Science Foundation to continue this work, and use the land-based data along with data from the GRACE satellite mission to study the seasonal hydrological cycle in Southeast Alaska.

 Dr. Jeffrey T. Freymueller